Culture wars rage in Loudoun County, with dueling parent groups and school board recalls

 Fight for Schools has been especially vocal in denouncing the school district’s racial justice work.
 The group and Prior, who has appeared on Fox News to discuss the issue, have together become the face of parent opposition to critical race theory in Loudoun.

-All of the board members being targeted by the group are known to hold more progressive views.
+All of the board members being targeted by the group are known to hold progressive views.
 Fight for Schools is not seeking the recall of the Loudoun board’s two conservative members, John Beatty (Catoctin) and Jeff Morse (Dulles).

+Board member Harris Mahedavi (Ashburn), a Democrat, also is not being targeted.

-Loudoun for All board member Amanda Bean said Tuesday that she thinks the recall effort represents an attempt to make an end run around democracy.
+Loudoun for All member Amanda Bean said Tuesday that she thinks the recall effort represents an attempt to make an end run around democracy.

 “They are using recalls, rather than elections, to gain control,” Bean said.
 “Free and fair elections, not systematic recalls, should decide our future.”